Harish0596/ticket-bot/data/nlu/agent.boring.md

 ## intent:agent.boring
 - you are boring
-- you're so boring
+- you're boring
 - how boring you are
 - you're really boring
 - you're incredibly boring
-- you are boring me
+- You're boring me
 - you are very boring
 - i find you very boring man
 - you're really boring me